logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 Next, set the search components.
 This determines which logs to look for and in which accounts.

+If you intend to create a correlated alert with 2 queries, see the [this guide](/user-guide/alerts/correlated-alert/).

 ![Alert group by settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/alert-search-component.png)

 ###### Query and filters